berkeley-scf/tutorial-using-bash/index.md

 The shell is a read-evaluate-print loop (REPL) environment.
 R and Python also provide REPL environments.
-A REPL reads a single *expression* or input, parses and *evaluates* it, *prints* the results, and then *loops*.
+A REPL reads a single *expression* or input, parses and *evaluates* it, *prints* the results, and then *loops* (i.e., returns control to you to continue your work).

 > **Note**
 >
 > I will use a `$` prompt for bash.
 By convention, a regular
 > user's prompt in bash is `$`, while the root (or administrative)
 > user's prompt is `#`.
 However, it is common practice to never log on
-> as the root user.
+> as the root user, even if you have root access.
 If you need to run a command with root privileges,
-> you should use the `sudo` command (see the *Getting started* section
+> you should use the `sudo` command.
-> below for more details).

 When you are working in a terminal window (i.e., a window with the command line interface), you're interacting with a shell.
 There are actually different shells that you can use, of which `bash` is very common and is the default on many systems.
 In recent versions of MacOS, `zsh` is the default shell.
-There are others as well (e.g., *sh*, *csh*, *tcsh*, *fish*), but this tutorial assumes you are using *bash* or *zsh*.
-However, the basic ideas are applicable to any Unix shell.
+There are others as well (e.g., *sh*, *csh*, *tcsh*, *fish*), but I've generated this document based on using the bash shell on a computer running the Ubuntu Linux version 20.04 operating system, and this tutorial assumes you are using *bash* or *zsh*.
+That said, the basic ideas and the use of various commands are applicable to any UNIX shell, and you should be able to replicate most of the steps in this tutorial in other UNIX command line environments, with various substitutions of shell syntax specific to the shell you are using,

 The shell is an amazingly powerful programming environment.
 From it you can interactively monitor and control almost any aspect of the OS and